usriva2405/tulo-chatbot/README.md

-# ml-bank-chatbot-telegram
-ML based chatbot for banking applications

-## Telegram Banking Bot
+## Tulo-Chatbot
-This bot is a generic conversational bot, designed for use case of a Banking App. the packages are as below -
+This bot is a generic machine learning based conversational bot, designed for use case of a Banking App. the packages are as below -
 1. nlp_query_parser - this contains implementation of vectorization algorithms.
 To implement a new vectorization algorithm, add as a class to vectorizers, and reference it in the vector_factory, followed by creating an enum in vector_types.
 2. nlp_query_parser.model_selection - this contains classification models.
 Follows the same pattern as vectors above.
 I've not implemented all the algorithms.